Inspiration

 Nagaoka Tenmangu is a shrine in Nagaokakyo City, Kyoto Prefecture, not far from Kyoto City and close to Uji—the region of Kyoto famous for matcha green tea—and the famous Otokuni Bamboo grove.
 Nagaoka …

-Wisteria: late April to early May
+Wisteria: mid-April to late May

 Purple wisteria blossoms in front of a temple